NHMDenmark/DaSSCo-Integration/Documentation/ARS_metadata_field_descriptions/writeAccess.md

-## "date_asset_deleted"
+## "writeAccess"

 **Type of field:**
-String
+Boolean

 **Part of which document:**
-Metadata
+ARS

 **Description:**
 Missing description

 **Value:**
-ISO 8601:YYYY-MM-DDThh:mm:ssZ or NULL
+True or False

 **Why do we have this field:**
 Because it tells us something important

 **Populated by whom and when:**
-Event based
+Note

 **Updated where and when:**
 Never